flexmonster/react-flexmonster/readme.md

 If you look for some reference examples, our team prepared a ready-to-use [React pivot grid sample project](https://github.com/flexmonster/pivot-react?r=wrap_react) with live demos of the most popular use cases.
 Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-react?r=wrap_react) page to see how the cases were implemented in a React project.

 In our documentation, you can also find a [guide for the sample React application](https://www.flexmonster.com/doc/sample-react-project?r=wrap_react).
-There, you can learn how to run it and what's inside.
+There you can learn how to run it and what's inside.

 The [same guides](https://www.flexmonster.com/doc/integration-with-next-js?r=wrap_react) you can find for the Next.js framework.